 David knew there weren’t really any other good beaches nearby, so they decided to take a train to a beach town.
 They weren’t sure if they could take their bikes on the train, or if there would be a surcharge for them.
 They started asking people.
 Waitress at snack bar: I’m not sure.
 Guy asked by waitress: I think so.
 Belgians: We have no idea.
 Girl who missed her train trying to buy a ticket: I don’t know!
 Random guy: Yes, you absolutely can, and there is no charge.

 They soon found out why that girl missed her train: the ticket machine would not take debit cards, charge cards, or bills.
 David tried every card and bill he had with him, to no avail.
 Quinland started for another ticket machine, but ran in to the Belgians, who said that one didn’t work, either.
 Obviously train travel was not in the cards, so they rode past the Monument to the Discoveries and headed over to the Torre de Belém to play frisbee in the park… until it occurred to them that they could ride to the next train stop, Alges, and see if the ticket machine worked there.

 It worked!
 They bought tickets to Cascais, boarded the train, and saw… the Belgians!
 So they all rode the train together, chatting away.

 They rode down the hill from Cascais station, rode up a hill, asked Americans for directions, and then rode towards the marina against Quinland’s will.
 David wanted to go to where the Atlantic crashes against the river, but they didn’t make it there.
-(A girl had been promised a day at the beach, and a day at the beach she would have.)
+(A kid had been promised a day at the beach, and a day at the beach he would have.)
 They turned around and went to the beach.
 Q played in the sand and went in the water, while David (and I quote) “sat on a bench.”
 Q says the water was as warm as California water.